Altona Homestead

 What's On

-Enjoy a self-guided tour of Altona’s oldest residential building with one of members who will talk about the Homestead, its occupants, a brief history of the area and the Homestead’s importance to the development of Altona.
+Enjoy access to Altona’s oldest residential building with one of the members who will talk about the Homestead, its occupants, a brief history of the area and the importance of the Homestead to the development of Altona.

 Important Details